squidsoup/django-crowdsourcing/README.md

 django-crowdsourcing
 ====================
-This fork adds some additional features to django-crowdsourcing.
+This fork adds some additional features and bugfixes to django-crowdsourcing.

 [upstream](http://code.google.com/p/django-crowdsourcing/) on Google Code